Oceanfront Luau On Kauai

 Keiki

-Enjoy an assortment of Hula dances throughout the history of Hawai'i.
-From the pre-arrival of the missionaries to the Monarch days of our Kings & Queens we journey through the historical times of our home Hawai’i.
+Our oceanfront luau on Kauai tells the story of the islands from the pre-arrival of the missionaries to the Monarch days of our Kings & Queens – together we journey through the historical times of our magical island home.

 Polynesian Revue